vigilion/vigilion-rails/README.md

 ```

 The generator will install an initializer which describes Vigilion configuration options.
-You need to replace the default APIKEY with the one you obtained in http://vigilion.com/
+You need to set the api key with the value you obtained in http://vigilion.com/

 To add a new file to be scanned simply specify the name of the column in your model: